 A Little Bit About This 3 Day Paris Itinerary

 Traveling through Paris is like having a treasure box with a secret compartment.
-There are so many things to do in Paris, along the canals and in the countryside.
 Just when you think you’ve seen it all though, you turn down an alley and find another delicious bakery alongside a piece of 20th-century history.
 Whether you’re walking, cycling, or zipping along on the metro, Paris is your oyster (and there are so many pearls inside).